generate

 generate.

-Next: apply the migration with npx durcno migrate.
+Next: apply the migration with durcno migrate.